‘Moments that Matter’ looks at the relationship consumers have with magazine content and the implications for advertising and marketing.

 - Media chat: online community with 50 magazine consumers, to understand context, drivers and the relationship with magazines

 - 10 video enabled depth-interviews to help define and flesh out the key moments in media and magazine consumption

 - A two part quant survey

-The Moments That Matter study reveals the varying contrition of all media channels to well-being and explored what this context means for advertising.
-Below are the key findings.
+The Moments That Matter study reveals the varying contribution of all media channels to well-being and explored what this context means for advertising.

 - The magazine moment makes us feel good, and this is especially true for millennials, magazines moments deliver a 6% uplift in subjective wellbeing and this rises to 12% for Millennials

-- In the mix of factors that contribute to wellbeing Magazine media occupy a unique position, managing to deliver against pleasure and purpose, whereas all other media only deliver against one of these elements
+- Magazine media deliver against both pleasure and purpose, whereas all other media are biased towards one of these elements

 - More specifically Magazine media are top for pleasurable reward moments and second only to search for purposeful information moments